 what we do

 As the “eco” in our name suggests, employing ecologically sound construction practices in the rehabilitation of existing homes is at the core of our mission.
-Since 2009, we have invested in more than six abandoned homes, transforming these abandoned structures into inviting, sustainable homes.
+Since 2009, we have invested in more than almost 20 abandoned homes, transforming these abandoned structures into inviting, sustainable homes.

 We’ve watched one house after another inspire neighbors to reinvest in the look and feel of the neighborhood.
 This revitalization reflects the positive, lasting outcomes of these collaborations, our work.